How to Create a QR Code in 2026 (Step-by-Step Guide)

 How to Create QR Codes in Bulk

-Need hundreds of unique QR codes — for product packaging, event badges, or personalized mailers?
+Need hundreds of unique QR codes — for product packaging (see our packaging QR guide), event badges, or personalized mailers?
 Bulk QR code generation lets you create them all at once from a CSV file.
+You can also generate QR codes directly in Google Sheets using the IMAGE formula for quick static codes.

 - Prepare a CSV file with one URL per row (plus optional columns for QR code name and folder)